SymfonyCasts/symfony7/sfcasts/join-entity.md

-# Join Entity
+# Many-to-Many but with Extra Data

 Coming soon...

-## The Intricacies of Many-to-Many Relationships in Doctrine

 Let's dive into the unique world of many-to-many relationships in Doctrine.
 Imagine we have a table in our database, say `StarshipDroid`.
 Now, here's